GabrieleTronchin/CinemaSample/Feedback.md

 *(Not chosen for time reasons; for this demo, Dapr is considered overkill.)*

-## Movie Aggregator Architecture Overview

-GRPC Clients
-Polly
-Service Cache

-In the Shared folder, a project called ServiceCache has been added.
-This service uses IDistributedCache from Microsoft Extension Library; this component is bound to reading using the "AddStackExchangeRedisCache" method provided by the same library.

 ## Cinema Architecture Overview

 The approach used is Domain-Driven Design (DDD).